 Contact lenses following corneal refractive eye surgery (such as Lasik, Lasek, PRK, or RK) can provide excellent visual correction.
 But often specialist contact lenses are required to provide good fitting and comfort.

-We are frequently contacted by patients who have previously undergone corneal refractive procedures such as laser eye surgery and find themselves requiring visual correction again in later life.
+At Zacks London Eye Clinic, we are frequently contacted by patients who have previously undergone corneal refractive procedures such as laser eye surgery and find themselves requiring visual correction again in later life.
 Many have tried standard contact lenses without success.

 Why Don’t Standard Contact Lenses Work Very well following Corneal Refractive Surgery?

 Refractive eye surgery to reduce myopia, works by flattening the central cornea.
 Laser surgery (Lasik, Lasek or PRK) flattens the cornea by re-sculpting the front surface of the eye, whereas surgical procedures such as radial keratotomy achieve central corneal flattening by making small incisions around the centre.

 Usually contact lenses are steepest in the centre, flattening towards the edge, to align with normal healthy eyes.
 Standard shaped lenses therefore do not fit very well following corneal refractive surgery, where the eye has been flattened centrally.

 Fortunately, our contact lens specialists in London, have several solutions which can provide clear, comfortable vision following laser eye surgery.

 - Soft Contact Lenses following refractive eye surgery